A Partner Recruitment Plant Formula that Equals Revenue Growth.

 - Stand out from the competitors

 It is important to note that as our digital economy, business industry, and customer behaviors change, a vendor needs to adjust their target buyer profile as well as their partner profiling strategy.
 Partner profiling is a process that needs to be re-examined at least once a year.
 Characteristics that were once important to an organization may change over time.
-Cloud Computing and SaaS industry are great examples of technologies that changed a few key attributes related to the independent software vendors (ISV).
+Cloud Computing and SaaS industry are great examples of technologies that changed a few key attributes related to the .

 3- Arrive at the Right Coverage Model:

-A well-balanced and customer-aligned coverage model is key to driving profitable growth.
+A well-balanced and customer-aligned coverage model is key to driving profitable growth in a partner recruitment plan formula.
 A coverage model outlines how a vendor addresses customers and potential customers in its target market in order to achieve their revenue goals.
 Therefore, to accomplish these predetermined revenue goals, vendors make sure that partners located in the territories with the highest saturation of their target buyer are well equipped, trained, and positioned to best meet the buyer’s criteria.

 - Sales process